-- There was a classic Monty Python sketch about a man who pronouces all his 'C's as 'B's.
-At the end of the sketch the other man suggests he try spelling these words with a 'K' instead, leading the first man to observe "What a silly bunt."
+- Monty Python's Flying Circus: There is a classic sketch about a man who pronounces all his 'C's as 'B's.
+At the end of the sketch, the other man suggests he try spelling these words with a 'K' instead, leading the first man to observe, "What a silly bunt."
 This actually got the BBC into a lot of trouble.

-- Larry David's use of it during a poker game causes an effeminate acquaintance to have a slow motion nervous breakdown.
-Made all the funnier when David later mentioned in retrospect, he "should've said ''pussy''".
+- Larry David's use of it during a poker game causes an effeminate acquaintance to have a slow-motion nervous breakdown.
+Made all the funnier when David later mentions in retrospect, he "should've said "pussy".

 - Marty Funkhauser's joke he tells Jerry Seinfeld: "P.S Your cunt is in the sink"

 - Susie in "The Grand Opening": "Fuck you, you car wash cunt!
 I had a dental appointment!"